 4. Continuity of care.

 Unlike on the NHS, where they have changing shift patterns and limited staff numbers per patient, with health insurance you will have the benefit of being seen by the same consultant throughout your treatment.
 This gives you the peace of mind that they are fully aware of your individual case history and future needs.
+With children, and in particular children who are in foster care, having continuity of care is important to help reduce stress and get them used to treatment faster.”

 In relation to continuity of care, comes the confidence that you will have more time to discuss your symptoms, you will not be sat around waiting all day for a consultant to see you and you can be safe in the knowledge that you will not have to act as a guineapig for a group of medical students, which can quite often happen in an NHS hospital.